 This kind of second body isn’t something that you integrate with the rest of your gear but use as an alternative, to obtain another perspective which isn’t only tied to the use of various lenses.
 It is a pure personal choice; something different that you can add to your photo session for your personal satisfaction and for the final result.
-This is what I get with the Fuji X100s.
+This is what I get with the Fujifilm X100s.

 The X100s is pure instinct

 The first thing I like about the X100s more than any other camera is its straightforwardness.
 It brings all operations down to minimal (and manageable) level thanks to its shutter speed dial and aperture ring on the lens, similar to old rangefinder cameras.
 I actually love to work in Aperture priority mode with the exposure compensation dial.
 ISO looks good no matter what value I set it to, which is why I often leave it in Auto mode.
 Since I have been using this camera for a while now, I’ve also saved my favourite settings for colour or black and white in case I want to use the out-of-camera JPGs.
 Last but not least, it has a fixed prime 23mm lens (35mm equivalent in full frame format), so I don’t have to worry about which lens to use.

 With the Fuji X100s, I just pick it up, turn it on and start shooting.
 I don’t have to care about anything else.

 This approach lets my instinct lead the operation.
 I see something, I take the shot.
 I rarely think for a long time about the composition once my eye has met the viewfinder – it all happens before.
 My eye catches something, my body makes a move if I need to get closer or if a different perspective might be better, and I bring the camera to my eye.
 Click.